gsenden/LearnJsWithFlappy/README.md

 Tasks:
 1. Only one function should be edited.
 2. Leave the logic for the background for now in place.
+   - Make sure to only show the background picture.
+   - Remove the the background color
+   - Remove the transparancy on the image. (alpha channel)
 3. The rest of the logic can be removed.
 4. Check in the browser to see if this has the expected result.